Bone Broth Benefits on the Immune System, Leaky Gut, Joint Pain & More!

 Now, these anti-inflammatory bone broth benefits aren’t just limited to our upper respiratory tract.
 They can help reduce inflammation in many places in our body.
 And, as we’re starting to see that chronic inflammation plays a role in almost every chronic disease, the more anti-inflammatory foods the better!
 Those highly bioavailable amino acids can even help with other inflammatory problems—like allergies, food sensitivities, asthma, and arthritis!

 All of these conditions involve an inflammatory response by the immune system.
 So, by regulating that inflammatory response, we regulate our immune system.
 Then, there’s the potential to change how our body responds to foods we’re sensitive or allergic to, as well as asthma triggers.
 And, reducing inflammation can reduce joint pain associated with arthritis.
 Bone broth also contains two powerful inflammation-reducing compounds: chondroitin sulfate and glucosamine.
-Although these are often sold (at a high price) as supplements for joint pain, you can get them in their natural, easy-to-absorb form from bone broth!
+These are often sold (at a high price) as supplements for joint pain.
+But, you can get them in their natural, easy-to-absorb form from bone broth!

 But, the anti-inflammatory benefits don’t stop there.
 One of the essential amino acids in bone broth, L-glutamine, has some powerful anti-inflammatory benefits.
 In particular, L-glutamine can reduce inflammation in the gut.
-And, inflammation in the gut is associated with all sorts of health problems: leaky gut, IBS and IBD, and even autoimmune diseases that aren’t related to the digestive tract.
+And, inflammation in the gut is associated with all sorts of health problems like leaky gut, IBS and IBD.
+Plus, other autoimmune diseases that aren’t related to the digestive tract.
 Why?
 Because the health of our gut and our gut lining are linked to the overall health of our immune system.